Geology of the Upper Arkansas Valley

 CSS Upper Arkansas field trip Details, Sept.
 15 and 16, 2018 is a short description of the geologic features and processes we examined.

-See CSS Upper_Arkansas_Field Trip Guide, 2018-Sept for a complete guide.
+The CSS Upper_Arkansas_Field Trip Guide, 2018-Sept covers all stops.

 The group spent one night at motel and camping in Buena Vista.
 Travel was by personal car-pooling.